Prinzhorn/jquery-inlog/README.md

 I personally think the output reads best on Firebug.

-If you use jQuery inlog I'd be very interested to hear from you! https://twitter.com/Prinzhorn
+If you use jQuery-inlog I'd be very interested to hear from you! https://twitter.com/Prinzhorn

 Example